Laravel-Backpack/docs/6.x/faq.md

 <a name="how-do-i-deploy-backpack-to-production"></a>
 ### How do I deploy Backpack to production?

+Deploying a Laravel+Backpack project to production isn't very different from deploying a normal Laravel project to production.
+You only need to account for Basset, the system in Backpack that publishes the CSS and JS assets your admin panel needs.

-This is a detailed step-by-step guide for deploying a Backpack project to production.
+That being said, here's a detailed step-by-step guide to deploying a Backpack project to production, that should work for most production servers:

 1. Local Preparations
 Before deploying your application, make sure your development environment is in order: